10 Black Friday Marketing Tips for Instagram

 With Later’s Conversations feature, you can reply from your computer instead of your phone, keep track of your conversation history with commenters, and so much more!

-Tip #6: Create Gift Guides with Instagram’s Shoppable Posts
+Tip #6: Create Gift Guides Using Instagram’s Shopping Features

-Want a quick and easy way to make your followers’ lives easier and boost your sales on Instagram?
-Create gift guides with Instagram’s shoppable posts feature!
+Looking for a quick and easy way to make your followers’ lives easier and boost your sales on Instagram?
+Create gift guides using Instagram’s shopping features.
+You can do this using shoppable posts or the new Instagram Shop tab.

-So why not create gift guides or holiday inspiration posts?
-For example, you can share a carousel post with up to 10 photos that include product tags.
-It could be as simple as “5 Perfect Christmas Gifts for Fathers” or anything that helps inspire your followers to shop your products this year!
+Why not take advantage of Instagram’s e-commerce features?
+For example, share a carousel post with up to 10 photos that include product tags.
+It could be as simple as “5 Perfect Christmas Gifts for Fathers” or anything that helps inspire your followers to shop your products this year.

-If you don’t have product tagging set up for your profile yet, check out our Ultimate Guide to Instagram Shopping to help you get up and running ahead of Black Friday!
+If you don’t have Instagram Shopping set up for your profile yet, check out our Ultimate Guide to Instagram Shopping to help you get up and running ahead of Black Friday!

 Tip #7: Share User-Generated Content of Your Most Popular Products